-APPLIED MATHEMATICS
+APPLIED MATHEMATICS (For EEE)

-(For EEE)
+Instruction Duration of Semester End Examination SEE CIE Credits 3 L+1T Hours per week3 Hours60 Marks40 Marks4

-Instruction Duration of SEE SEE CIE Credits 3 L+1T Hours per week 3 Hours 60 Marks 40 Marks
+Prerequisites:

-Prerequisite: The Student should be familiar with Knowledge on Calculus, Ordinary Differential equations, and permutation combinations.
+The Student should be familiar with Differentiation, Integration and basic Linear Equations.

-- 1. Learn the Laplace and Z- Transform concepts. - 2.
-Explain the expansion of functions in sine and cosine series. - 3.
-Solve Linear and Non-Linear partial differential equations and fitting the data in Linear and Non-Linear Models.
+- 1. To learn the Laplace and Z- Transform concepts. - 2.
+To explain the expansion of functions in sine and cosine series. - 3.
+To able to solve Linear and Non-Linear partial differential equations and fitting the data in Linear and Non-Linear Models.